dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ## Log message template

 Each log specifies a message template.
-The message template can be a string or it can contain named placeholders into which argument values are placed.
-The template isn't a format string, and placeholders should be named, not numbered.
+The message template can contain placeholders for which arguments are provided.
+The placeholders should be named, not numbered.

 ::: moniker range=">= aspnetcore-2.0"